 This unit covers the European Theater.
-Preceding these lessons, the students have covered the rise of dictators and identified Hitler, Mussolini and Stalin; U.S. neutrality policies, and how U.S. policies responded to aggression in Europe.
-These lessons begin with Hitler's seizure of territories and end with V-E Day in Europe, and takes two days.
+Preceding these lessons, the students have covered the rise of dictators and identified Hitler, Mussolini and Stalin.
+These lessons begin with Hitler's seizure of territories and end with V-E Day in Europe, and covers five days.

 Part 1 of the video gives an excellent introduction or review of the steps leading to World War II.
 The video begins with the end of World War I and the Great Depression.
 It proceeds through the 1930's and how the depression affected Germany giving rise to Hitler and his party.
 Hitler's aggression that leads to the start of the war is covered, and U.S. involvement through the Allied invasion of Africa and Sicily.
 Part 2 covers from D-Day to V-E Day and may also be used as an introduction or review.
-In this lesson, it is used as an introduction of U.S. troops fighting in Europe.
+In this unit, it is used as an introduction of U.S. troops fighting in Europe.
 Eyewitness accounts and commentaries are presented by our veterans giving the added value of thoughts and details on what it was like to be there at that time and place.